 I would have stayed at Quest indefinitely had we not had to move.
 It was by far the easiest and highest paying position I have held.
 It provided an excellent income for a single mom with amazing benefits.
 My time at Quest allowed me to not only add experience to my professional history, but also build lasting friendships that I still have today.

-In 2010 my husband and I started our Photography and Website business, GT Purdy Photography and websites, which we still have today, although it is now more of a hobby.
-The move from Ft Wayne, IN to Fairhope, AL was hard on all my businesses.
-All of my clients and customers were in Indiana and I just couldn’t build the clientele here in Fairhope like I had back in Indiana.
+In 2010 my husband and I started our Photography and Website business, GT Purdy Photography and Websites, which we still have today, although it is now more of a hobby.
+The move from Ft Wayne, IN to Fairhope, AL was hard on all my businesses with my client base in Indiana it was no longer profitable for me to keep up full-time and I chose to go back out into the workforce.

 Shortly after moving to Fairhope I started a seasonal, part-time job at TJ Maxx.
 I worked there until December when I was offered a full-time position with a Verizon Retailer in Fairhope.
 I stayed there three months before I sat down with the manager and told him it wasn’t working out.
-I had been approached by a Realtor and I started studying for my license in Real Estate.
-Shortly after getting my license I started with Keller Williams.
-I had no idea how hard it was to get started in this industry especially when you aren’t from the area with roots set.
-I found I was spending way too much money to be in business and I couldn’t afford to continue.
+I had been approached by a Realtor who wanted me to join her team and I started studying for my license in Real Estate.
+That partnership did not work out so I joined Keller Williams.
+As a new agent in a new location, it was even harder to find clients in real estate than it was in photography and fitness.
+I soon found I was spending way too much money to be in business and I couldn’t afford to continue.
 As sad as it was, I had to give my license up a year later and do what was right for my family.
 It was not all a loss though, I did make some great friends and found some new photography clients as well.

 As my resume states, I bring 20 years of combined office and customer service experience to any position I hold.
-I learn quickly and I never need to be babysat.
+I learn quickly and I work well on my own or with a team.
 Once I learn a job, I do it and I do it thoroughly.
 I am professional, easy to work with, and I can get along with most anyone.
 Because of my extensive background, I can step into almost any administrative or customer service roll and do what needs to be done to fill the needs of your company.
 I am loyal to those I work for and take my job seriously.
 I will give you 110% every day that I am there.

 If you have any questions or concerns regarding any of my work history here or on my resume, please feel free to contact me.
-Thank you so much for your time and please let me know if I can be of assistance to you and your company.
+Thank you so much for your time and I hope to hear from you soon!